vayn-dev/vayn-dev.github.io/README.md

 Why shouldn't I create all the logic in the actor instead of in the callbacks?
 The answer is simple, callbacks are checked first if the spell they are created for is even ready / castable before running the logic inside.
 So in complex rotations you gain a performance increase and its more readable aswell.

+# Static objects
+There are a few static objects we can use inside of vayn.

+vayn.player always references the player object vayn.target always referecnes your current target vayn.enemyHealer references the first enemy healer it can find, useful in arena - would not use it inside of battlegrounds

+# Unit Lists
+Like static objects there are unit lists that give you access to units that are not your current target or any other object referencable by static objects.

+vayn.enemies (filtered for only players in pvp enviroment)

 # Spell API

 The `spell` module wraps WoW spells into **spell objects** used by rotation callbacks.
 Each spell knows its cooldown, range, cast rules, and optional AoE placement logic.